LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 	- 1% chance of Jack-in-the-box
 	- *Known issue*: CBA settings are mostly ignored (except probably speed)
 - **Intel**:
-	- Rebalanced Intel distribution (Intel is mostly useful now)
+	- Rebalanced Intel distribution (Intel is mostly useful now + included AU flavor messages for failed attempts)
 	- SL corpses create Intel marker on the map when using LootVehicle (use Pack action on the corpse to avoid stuck Intel)
 	- Enemy Radio Keys are saved and loaded properly between sessions
 - **Persistent loot**: